theegolf/Q-Commerce-Analysis/readme.md

         </tr>
         <tr>
             <td style="vertical-align: top">
                 <li>Wednesday-Friday: Wednesday's peak CPA ($92.35) makes acquisition expensive; thus, focusing on existing users is required.
 Deploy returning campaigns targeting inactive users through Email.
 Maintain active users' engagement with newsletters or brand awareness content delivered via Email.
 Limit SMS for emergency communication with premium users.
 Retain audiences' engagement through user-generated content on social media.
-The 24.7% CTR decline despite low CPA ($72.78) on Thursday, demands focusing solely on existing users with Email for its cost-effectiveness.
+The 24.7% CTR decline despite low CPA ($72.78) on Thursday demands focusing solely on existing users with Email for its cost-effectiveness.
 Thursday's low engagement is ideal for strategic optimization and the development of creative asset variations.
 On Friday, analyze the weekday's performance to prepare for the weekend campaign optimization while still focusing on maintaining relationships with the customers.
             </td>
             <td style="vertical-align: top">
                 <li>Wednesday-Friday: April's peak CTR allows growth-focused strategies by emphasizing conversion from Monday's and Tuesday's traffic.
 High CPA in May and June requires shifting to customer retention strategies while preparing for Q3 strategies.